Healthsync-Gc/Outbreak-prediction-ml/README.md

 ### 4. Prepare Your Data

-Ensure your data files are in the `data` directory.
+Ensure your data files are in the `datas` directory.
 Each file should be named according to the region (e.g., `addis_ababa.csv`, `amhara.csv`, etc.) and contain the following columns:

 - `date`: The date column
 - `value`: The value column to be forecasted